Declaring the Major

 If you are adding anthropology as a second major, obtain a change of major form signed by your first major.
 Bring the change of major form to the Anthropology Advising Office, Denny Hall Room 310.

 The UW General Catalog entry for the anthropology major is here and is reproduced below.
+For the Bachelor of Science, students may choose from Archaeological Sciences, Human Evolutionary Biology, and/or Medical Anthropology & Global Health.

 Core Courses (20 credits):